-Coulomb's equation is mathematically expressed as follows: F = k q₁ q₂ / r²
+Coulomb's equation is expressed mathematically as follows: F = k q₁ q₂ / r²

 - F is the electrostatic force between two point electric charges q₁ and q₂.